cwahlfeldt/cwahlfeldt.github.io/content/blog/welcome-terminimal-theme copy.md

 +++
-title = "Welcome to Terminimal Theme for Zola" date = 2019-02-04
+title = "Welcome to Terminimal Theme for Zola" date = 2019-02-04 description = "This is a theme showcase post." render = false
 [taxonomies]
 tags = ["zola", "theme", "showcase"]
 +++

 Welcome to Terminimal!
 This is a theme showcase post.

 <!-- more -->

 Code block (using "boron" theme):

 ```python